 A mass of red tunics, bearskins and Buckingham Palace - an unforgettable experience!
 (We will visit Horseguards Parade when the ceremony is not available)

-Buckingham Palace, the grand and iconic London residence of Her Majesty the Queen is an absolute must-see on any visit to London.
-A fully working royal palace, housing not only The Queen, but serving as the administrative headquarters of the Royal Household.
+Buckingham Palace, the grand and iconic London residence of His Majesty the King is an absolute must-see on any visit to London.
+A fully working royal palace, housing not only The KIng, but serving as the administrative headquarters of the Royal Household.

 The 19 State Rooms are exquisitely furnished with fine examples of French and English antique furniture and display some of the greatest treasures from the Royal Collection, including works by Rubens, Canaletto and Rembrandt, sculpture by Canova and porcelain by Sèvres.